Jackzmc/game-overlay/README.md

 ## Implementation

-All sides are written in rust, using websockets to communicate to the manager
+The manager and client are written in rust, using websockets to communicate to the manager.
+The server plugin is written in as a sourcemod plugin.

 [Client] <== websocket ==> [Manager] <== websocket ==> [Server]